 Like some of the other top performers in our test, the Aspire features a Grilamid thermoplastic frame construction.
 Throughout testing, we came to love the Grilamid-framed models.
 This material provides a relatively soft feel, high flexibility, and resistance to failure from repeated stress over time.
 That said, POC's specific Grilamid formula is a bit more rigid than some of the other models we tested.
 It doesn't feel brittle by any means, but it doesn't have the same level of flexibility and softness as our favorite frames.
 Additionally, the hydrophilic rubber at the nose piece and arm tips is also a bit more firm than many of the other models we tested.
 The Aspire's frames are assuredly high quality, but the rigid material gives a somewhat harsh feel.

 While the Aspire only comes with a single lens, the frame makes swapping lenses easy and quick if you were to buy spares for varied light conditions.
 The frame flexes easily enough to quickly pop out a lens and swap in a new one without any hassle.

-Overall we were impressed with the Aspire's performance in the field, and had very little to complain about.
+Overall, we were impressed with the Aspire's performance in the field and had very little to complain about.
 When the going got rough out on mountain bike or gravel rides, the hydrophilic nose and earpieces did their job and kept everything right where it needed to be.
-We didn't have any issues with needing to readjust their position on our face.
+We didn't have any issues with needing to readjust their position on our faces.

 We also didn't have any issues with airflow at low speeds.
 The small, 2mm gap between the lens and the center of the frame provides ample breathability to keep the lens from fogging up.
 Even when stopping immediately after hard efforts, we had no issues.
 Granted, we tested these glasses mainly in hot, dry summer conditions where fogging isn't typically a huge issue, but we're confident that they would perform well in any situation.